COVID-19 in MN: New, active cases rising but no big surge seen

 While concerning, there’s no data yet to signal explosive growth similar to mid-April or late fall.

-The rate of tests coming back positive for COVD-19 in the past reporting week is inching up but still below the 5 percent officials find concerning.
+The rate of tests coming back positive for COVID-19 in the past reporting week is inching up but still below the 5 percent officials find concerning.

+With the rise of the highly contagious delta variant, federal officials recommend even vaccinated people wear a mask indoors in areas where community transmission is substantial or high.
+The most recent CDC data indicated Le Sueur and Sibley counties are in the substantial category.
+Nicollet County was still in the moderate category.

 Thanks to vaccinations, Minnesota is in a much better position than in November or April.
 Nearly 70 percent of state residents 16 and older have received at least one vaccination shot.
 That offers some hope this will remain a relatively mild wave.